BlueBrain/Brayns/python/README.md

-# Brayns Python Client
+# Brayns Python API

-> A client for [Brayns](../README.md) based on a websocket client to provide remote control of a running Brayns instance.
+> A client for [Brayns](../README.md) based on a websocket client to provide remote control on a running braynsService instance.

 # Table of Contents